Call our licensed agents toll free 844.855.0163

 Homeowners insurance for homes in need of repair

 It can be more challenging to get home insurance coverage if your house needs repairs.
+The best thing to do is to get repairs done as quickly as possible.
+However, some repairs may take time, and you need insurance during construction.

 "When you request a homeowners insurance quote on this type of home, the carrier will often require an in-person inspection.
-They will notice the issues in need of repair and require you to make the needed repairs to obtain a policy," says Stacey Giulianti, chief legal officer for Boca Raton, Florida-headquartered Florida Peninsula Insurance Co.
+They will notice the issues in need of repair and require you to make the needed repairs to obtain a policy," says Stacey Giulianti, chief legal officer for Florida Peninsula Insurance Co.
 "Or, you may be required to purchase a builder's risk policy or a similar type of higher-risk coverage."

 Alternatively, "the insurance company may cover your home but exclude the parts of the home that need to be repaired," says Heath Ritenour, Chairman/CEO of Insurance Office of America in Longwood, Florida.